 Effective Lay Leadership 2

-In the second of his two-part series, Ray Evans explains how lay leaders can effectively work alongside other unpaid leaders and how they can best use their gifts to lead small teams to support church growth.
+In the second of this two-part series, we see how lay leaders can effectively work alongside other unpaid leaders and how they can best use their gifts to lead small teams to support church growth.

 In my first article on Effective Lay Leadership, I outlined how paid workers can best relate to unpaid leaders and how lay leaders can helpfully “Lead North” to support the paid pastor.
 Now I want to deal with “Leading East-West” and “South”.1